The Fiery Angel (opera): Act 3

 Ruprecht learns that Renata has finally found Count Heinrich von Otterheim, who has rejected her.
 She begs to be avenged, learning that he was never her angel.
 Ruprecht attempts to exact revenge for Renata by dueling with Otterheim.
-The duel is one-sided, as Otterheim easily overcomes Ruprecht and injures him.
+However, right before the duel Renata has a change of heart.
+She makes Ruprecht promise her that he will not hurt Heinrich.
+Since the duel is one-sided, Otterheim easily overcomes Ruprecht and injures him.

 Act 4

-Ruprecht and Renata have moved in together, but Renata now insists on joining a convent to better herself and for her soul’s sake.
+Ruprecht and Renata have moved in together, but Renata now insists on joining a convent to better herself and for her soul's sake.
 There is a comic relief, involving Faust and Mephistopheles at a tavern.
 (This tavern scene, used to break up the dark sarcastic nature of the opera, is sometimes left out.)

 Act 5

 Renata is in the convent, where the leaders accuse her of demonic possession.
 As an attempt to heal Renata ensues, all Hell essentially breaks loose (both on stage and in the orchestra) as the other nuns are also possessed.
 She is condemned by the Inquisitor to be burned at the stake.